 4. Check the content’s uniqueness on the page that contains your link.

-If this work doesn’t answer what you need to fix to get the page back in the index, we recommend using external tools to work on the current page.
+If this work doesn’t answer what you need to fix to get the page back in the index, use external tools to work on the current page.

-By developing your sites on the web, you increase the value of the stable links across all the projects that use your grid.
+By developing your sites on the web, you increase the value of the stable links across all projects that use your grid.
 This long-term investment allows you to rank or maintain top positions.
-Development involves both internal (on-site) and external (off-site) work.
+Developing and maintaining your PBN private blog network involves both internal (on-site) and external (off-site) work.

 Technical maintenance: